 Hello!
-Could someone else kindly proofread my compostion or suggest on the writing as below at your connevience?
+Could someone else kindly proofread my composition or suggest on the writing as below at your convenience?
 Your help is greatly appreciated.

 Chinese Shoppers Pay for Green Environment

-As usual, I was waiting for a supermarket cashier to help me pack my goods but this time I was told I had to pay 1.2 Yuan (around $0.17) in addition from on now if I asked for plastic shopping bags ($0.04 for each bag), which used to be offered for nothing by sellers.
-Cashing out, I looked around and found some penny–pinching or shrewd shoppers brought out their self-prepared shopping bags and put the goods in after footing their bills.
+As usual, I was waiting for a supermarket cashier to help me pack my goods but this time I was told I had to pay 1.2 Yuan (around $0.17) in addition from now on if I asked for plastic shopping bags ($0.04 for each bag), which used to be offered for nothing by sellers.
+Cashing out, I looked around and found some penny–pinching or shrewd shoppers brought out their own shopping bags and put the goods in after paying their bills.

-Early this year China State Council has forbidden to produce or sell plastic shopping bags with thickness below 0.025mm in China nationwide after June 1, 2008.
-And Chinese shoppers are encouraged to use other environment-friendly shopping bags instead, such as cloth bags.
+Early this year the China State Council forbad the production or selling of plastic shopping bags with a thickness below 0.025mm This was applied nationwide in China after June 1, 2008.
+And Chinese shoppers are encouraged to use other environmentally friendly shopping bags instead, such as cloth bags.

-According to Waste Plastics Recycling Committee of China Plastics Processing Industry Association, on average Chinese consume 0.1 billion of disposable plastic bags for food shopping daily; meanwhile another 0.2 billions pieces are applied for other usage everyday.
+According to Waste Plastics Recycling Committee of the China Plastics Processing Industry Association, on average the Chinese consume 0.1 billion of disposable plastic bags for food shopping daily; meanwhile another 0.2 billions pieces are applied for other usages everyday.
 The staggering figures show Chinese produce humungous white trash and make the environment worse.

 An online poll hosted by a Chinese website showed under the order more than 70 per cent Chinese will turn themselves from disposable plastic shoping bags to other durable ones.

-The environment problems have taken their toll on China, and virtually every Chinese has paid them at a price.Though the new regulation brings a little inconvenience to Chinese shoppers, I believe green awareness will bit by bit instil into every single Chinese mind and China's environment will gradually improve.
-I double thumb up for the China’s approach to curb the environmental deterioration.
+Environmental problems have taken their toll on China, and virtually every Chinese has paid for them at a price.Though the new regulation brings a little inconvenience to Chinese shoppers, I believe green awareness will bit by bit be instilled into every single Chinese mind and China's environment will gradually improve.
+I double thumb up for the China’s approach to curb environmental deterioration.
 China, go!